agherzan/yubikey-full-disk-encryption/README.md

 YKFDE_CHALLENGE=12345678
 ```

-The Yubikey response which is a 40 character length string will look like this *bd438575f4e8df965c80363f8aa6fe1debbe9ea9* and will be used as your LUKS passphrase.
-In this mode possession of your yubikey is enough to unlock a LUKS encrypted volume (1FA).
+The YubiKey response which is a 40 character length string will look like this *bd438575f4e8df965c80363f8aa6fe1debbe9ea9* and will be used as your LUKS passphrase.
+In this mode possession of your YubiKey is enough to unlock a LUKS encrypted volume (1FA).
 It allows for the easy unlocking of volumes at boot time without need for user action.

 In *Challenge + password mode* you will be asked to provide a custom *password* which will be hashed using the SHA256 algorithm to achieve the maximum character length(64) for any given password.
 The hash will be used as the *challenge*: